Some of the best dating advice that I ever got from my mom was to never date anyone who I couldn’t fart in front of. As usual, her advice was spot on.

 On the flip side, if you’re pooping four times a day or more and it’s runny or watery, this is considered diarrhea and isn’t a good situation either.
 If this is you, stay away from all dairy products for two weeks and see if it backs off.
 If you’re already eating plant based and you’re having diarrhea, it might be a sensitivity to a particular food or your digestive tract just needs more time to adjust to this way of eating.

 It can take up to a month for plant fiber eating gut bacteria to accumulate and even things out.
 Until this happens, it’s common for the tum tum to be slightly off.
-Know that this is temporary and it will work itself out in time.
+Know that this is temporary and it’ll work itself out in time.

-Now – going potty two or three times a day might seem like a shit ton lot to people who only go a couple times a week, but two or three times a day is actually ideal, especially for colon health.
-This makes sense since the body eliminates waste and toxins through our caca.
+Now – going potty two or three times a day might seem like a shit ton lot to people who only go a couple times a week, but two or three times a day is actually ideal for colon health.
+This makes sense as the body eliminates waste and toxins through our caca.

 Even the father of modern medicine, Hippocrates, was on board with two to three times a day.
 Though, I’m pretty sure he used the term excrement and not caca.